 In addition to the pre-purchase inspection performed by an Engineer, have a termite inspection performed by a qualified termite control specialist.
 The termite control specialist can recommend treatment options to control an existing termite infestation.
 A qualified termite control specialist can also recommend options to help prevent future termite infestations.

 A termite control specialist cannot assess the structural impact of termite damage.
 You need a Licensed Professional Engineer to assess the structural impact of any termite damage.
 The Licensed Professional Engineer evaluates the structural impact of any accessible termite damage in the home or building.
 If repairs are needed, Heimer Engineering's expense analysis in the engineering report can help you understand the expenses.

 Termite control specialists and Licensed Professional Engineers check differently for termite evidence.
 Licensed Professional Engineers look for the impact of the termites and termite damage, particularly if the damage is structural.
 A termite control specialist is looking at the need for termite control measures.

 For these reasons, it is strongly recommend that you have the house or building checked for termites by both a Licensed Professional Engineer and a termite control specialist.
 This maximizes your chances of finding termite activity and structural damage.
 You should also obtain a warranty against future termite activity from the termite control specialist.

 Termites feed on wood and serve an important function by converting dead trees into organic matter.
 Termites (sometimes called white ants) have microorganisms in their digestive system that help digest cellulose.
 Although termites are soft-bodied insects, their hard jaws bite off small fragments of wood.
 As the termites feed on the wood in buildings, they can cause serious structural damage.

-Note that carpenter ants sometimes feed on termites.
-For this reason, you will usually not find both insects in the same areas of a building.
+Carpenter ants sometimes feed on termites.
+For this reason, you will usually not find both insects in the same areas of a home or building.